jkclee123/boulder-sp/prd.md

     * **As an** admin, **I want** to transfer passes to a user, **so that** I can distribute passes they have purchased.
     * **Acceptance Criteria**:
         1. A transfer option is available on each `adminPass` item.
-        2. The admin searches for the recipient user by `telephone` or `gymMemberId`.
+        2. The admin searches for the recipient user by `phoneNumber` or `gymMemberId`.
         3. On confirmation, a Firebase Function creates a new `privatePass` for the recipient.
         4. The new `privatePass` inherits its `duration` from the `adminPass`.
 Its `lastDay` is calculated as `createdAt` + `duration`, ending at 23:59:59 HKT.
         5. The original `adminPass` `count` is NOT reduced.